kilowhat/kilowhat.net/flarum-extensions-audit.md

 ## Requirements

-- Flarum version must be beta 13 to 16
+- Flarum version must be 1.0.0 or greater
 - MySQL 5.7.8+ or MariaDB 10.2.7+ (for `JSON` data type support)
 - You must have SSH and Composer access on the Flarum hosting